trailofbits/graphtage/README.md

 ### Matching Options
 By default, Graphtage tries to match all possible pairs of elements in a dictionary.
 While computationally tractable, this can sometimes be onerous for input files with huge dictionaries.
 The `--no-key-edits` or `-k` option will instead only attempt to match dictionary items that share the same key, drastically reducing computation.
+Likewise, the `--no-list-edits` or `-l` option will not consider interstitial insertions and removals when comparing two lists.
+The `--no-list-edits-when-same-length` or `-ll` option is a less drastic version of `-l` that will behave normally for lists that are of different lengths, but behave like `-l` for lists that are of the same length.

 ### ANSI Color
 By default, Graphtage will only use ANSI color in its output if it is run from a TTY.
 If, for example, you would like